-The central class in the email package is the Message class; it is the base class for the email object model.
+The central class in the email package is the Message class, imported from the email.message module.
+It is the base class for the email object model.
 Message provides the core functionality for setting and querying header fields, and for accessing message bodies.